kailaaquino/A1-database/APISpec.md

 The API calls are made in this sequence when playing the game:
 1. get name and password (log in)
 2. post name and password (sign up)
-3. post score
+3. get personal scores
-4. get personal scores
+4. post score
-5. post achievements
+6. post achievements
 7. get past achievements
 8. get leaderboard